 Class Counsel stressed that the settlement will provide for a simple and easy method for class members to be paid.
 “A big advantage of this settlement is that class members will not have to prove their claims, a task that could be challenging in cases where some claims may go back nearly 30 years.”
 “We believe that this settlement will put more money into more class members’ hands, a lot sooner, than would happen if the case continued to be fought.”

 - February 9, 2022: Court of Appeal affirms judgment!

 In a ruling today, Ontario’s Court of Appeal has affirmed the Superior Court’s decision that CIBC’s overtime policies are illegal and unenforceable and that the Bank’s deficient record-keeping systems were institutional impediments preventing employees from being properly compensated.
-A further hearing is scheduled for September 28 and 30, 2022 to decide the claim for aggregate damages.
+The hearing for the determination of damages has been adjourned to February 7 and 8, 2023.

 - January 17, 2022: CIBC’s appeal was heard by the Court of Appeal in September 2021.
 While we do not know how long the Court of Appeal will take to reach its decision in this case, it is not at all unusual for it to take several months in a significant case.
 At this time, the case is still moving forward and we will shortly be presenting our proposed claim for financial damages to the court.